 Urban Dual Credential Program (UDCP)

 Bilingual Authorization (BILA)

 Please refer to the College of Health and Human

-Services section of this catalog for credential programs
+Services section of this Catalog for credential programs in

 Adapted Physical Education Added Authorization